 Under Jeremy’s leadership, we have put back on the political agenda that Britain needs a proper industrial strategy which invests in the industries and technologies of the future.

 Now to move forward, Labour needs a clear plan to stand up for the interests of the majority and defend their living standards from the cuts.
 It should clearly oppose the assault on civil liberties and human rights that this government wants to inflict.

 And Labour needs to embrace Britain’s rich diversity and extol its economic, social and cultural benefits.

 Jeremy Corbyn clearly understands that our relationship to the economy, the environment and our political system needs to be radically transformed.

 That is why his ten pledges to rebuild and transform Britain provide the policy platform and vision for us to do this, defend our communities as an effective opposition, build the momentum for a Labour win in the next General Election, and then transform Britain into a fair, more equal and democratic society where no-one and nowhere is left behind.

 Diane Abbott MP is Labour’s shadow health secretary.
-Follow her on Twitter @HackneyAbbottSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Follow her on Twitter @HackneyAbbottSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.